G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-via-ssh/connect-to-your-instance-via-ssh.md

 ## Stop sharing SSH keys

-After you add or generate an SSH key in the Customer Portal, its public part is automatically shared with all users in the same project.
+After you add or generate an SSH key in the Customer Portal, the public key is automatically shared with all users in the same project.

 To stop sharing the key and only make it visible to you:

 1\.
-In the Customer Portal, go to **Cloud** > **SSH keys**.
+In the Gcore Customer Portal, go to **Cloud** > **SSH keys**.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-ssh/cloud-ssh-keys.png" alt="An SSH keys tab in the Gcore Customer Portal" width="80%">

 2\.
-Find the SSH key you want to delete and click on the three-dot menu.
+Find the SSH key you want to delete and click on the three-dot icon.

 3\.
-Select **Stop sharing**.
+Click **Stop sharing**.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-ssh/stop-sharing-ssh-keys.png" alt="SSH key options menu displaying the Stop sharing button" width="80%">

-You can always start sharing the key again by following the same steps and selecting **Share** from the three-dot menu (`...`).
+You can always start sharing the key again by following the same steps and selecting **Share** from the three-dot icon.